 parent teacher association

 The University Park PTA is a very active and supportive group.
-The association is composed of volunteer parents and committed staff members who devote their time and talents to providing support for our school and special experiences and events for our students.
+The association comprises volunteer parents and committed staff members who devote their time and talents to supporting our school and special experiences and events for our students.
 There are many opportunities for parents to become involved.
 Your membership and participation in this outstanding organization benefit your child’s education.
-Membership and other PTA related information are sent home during the first few weeks of school.
+Membership and other PTA related Information are sent home during the first few weeks of school.

 Research shows that parent involvement is key to helping children succeed in school.
 The idea has been basic to PTA’s philosophy and action since its beginnings in 1897.
 PTA goes even further by stating that children do better in all ways when their parents care about what they are doing at home, in the community, and in school.